Overlay

 In order for people to engage in valuable ways, they need to feel comfortable and connected.

 Many brands and their community managers place their strategic attention on making dissatisfied customers satisfied.
-As well as bringing bringing new, unconnected people into their community.
+As well as bringing new, unconnected people into their community.
 As a result, they neglect to focus on already connected but not yet fully engaged customers – a key group with big pay-off.

 Research has found that businesses who are reaping the greatest ROI are focusing on already connected customers.
 This is because already connected customers are more likely to engage in the most meaningful ways – asking questions, adding to the conversation, and helping to build a strong culture aligned with the brand’s purpose and promise.